 For Sect.
-5.3 thematic analysis was used to build a list of representative and illustrative appraisal criteria from currently applied, freely-available guidance on promotion to Senior Lecturer (see Sect.
+4.3 thematic analysis was used to build a list of representative, illustrative criteria from currently applied, freely available guidance on promotion to Senior Lecturer (see Sect.
 3) from 10 UK institutions (Table 2).
-Initial analysis was by Hillier, with Table 2 reviewed and adapted in light of two rounds of comments from the 17 academic coauthors before the workshop; experience-based context and caveats surrounding Table 2 are a synthesis of these comments.
+Initial analysis was by the lead author (i.e. Hillier), with Table 2 reviewed and adapted in light of two rounds of comments from the 17 academic co-authors before the KEN workshop; experience-based context and caveats surrounding Table 2 are a synthesis of these comments.
+The co-authors' experience is that appraisal criteria are so strongly aligned with promotion criteria that the two sets of indicators may be treated as synonymous here.

-Word clouds were generated to assist understanding; Fig. 1 contains all relevant text from the specifications, whilst Fig. 2 contains words perceived as significant by the workshop participants.
-Participants considering a set of criteria highlighted 1-5 snippets of ≤ 5 words in each of the four main areas (i.e. Research, Teaching, Enterprise/Impact, Administration/Teaching).
-Whenever categorization in the documentation was different from the main area in Table 2 (e.g. 'Managing People' or 'Pastoral Care'), participants judged which of the four areas to identify the contents with.
+Word clouds were generated to assist understanding; Fig. 1 contains all relevant text from the specifications, whilst Fig. 2 contains words perceived as significant by the KEN workshop participants.
+Participants considering a set of criteria 10 highlighted 1-5 snippets of ≤ 5 words in each of the four main areas (i.e. Research, Teaching, Enterprise/Impact, Administration/Teaching).
+Whenever categorization in the documentation was different from the main area in Table 2 (e.g. 'Managing People' or 'Pastoral Care'), participants judged which of the 4 areas to identify the contents with.

 UK promotion criteria were obtained from all relevant hits of the 190 returned for a search of 'university academic appraisal criteria' on the Google search engine on 1st May 2018 using a device located in the UK.
+8 sets of international criteria found concurrently were typically less detailed, and therefore examination was limited to the presence of explicit mentions of impact/enterprise.

-4.1.3 Pragmatic suggestions for collaboration
+2.1.3 Pragmatic suggestions for collaboration

-The ultimate aim of this work is to suggest how an environmental scientist might be pragmatically supported to collaborate effectively with business practitioners.
-Views here are based on the personal experience of all 22 co-authors.
+The ultimate aim of this work is to suggest how an environmental scientist might be pragmatically supported to collaborate effectively with industry practitioners (e.g. Sect.
+5.3).
+Views here are based on the experience of all 22 co-authors.

-4.2 Limitations & Biases
+2.2 Limitations & Biases

-In addition to the limitations and biases discussed above, two others exist, but do not invalidate the work.
+In addition to the limitations and biases discussed above (i.e. Sect.
+2.1), a number of others exist, but do not invalidate the work.

-- Bias to the sub-set of environmental scientists participating in this research i.e. participants and co-authors are inclined towards knowledge exchange (KE).
-Accepted, but this is the scope of the study (i.e. experience broadly aligns with the persona used). - Focus on an illustrative academic persona (Sect.
-3) precludes considering all variants, but sets a basis for future studies. - Many potential avenues are not explored e.g. KE for social scientists where understanding the processes of relationship building and better collaboration can be 'core business'.
-Equally, a full-scale guide for academics to their business-sector partner is out of scope.
+- A UK focus might be considered to limit the applicability of this study, but assertions of more general applicability are supported by agreement with larger studies (e.g. Sect.
+5.1.1) and the co-authors experience; a number have worked as academics in other countries (e.g. Germany, South Africa, USA), and all work closely and openly with international collaborators. - Bias to the sub-set of environmental scientists participating in this research i.e. participants and co-authors are inclined towards knowledge exchange (KE).
+Accepted, but this is the scope of the study (i.e. experience broadly aligns with the persona used).

+Discussion started: 16 August 2018 © Author(s) 2018.
+CC BY 4.0 License.

+Focus on an illustrative academic persona (Sect.
+3) precludes considering all variants, but sets a basis for future studies.

+Many potential avenues are not explored e.g. KE for social scientists where understanding the processes of relationship building and better collaboration can be 'core business'.
+Equally, a guide for academics to their industry partner is out of scope, although it may form a future companion paper.

-4.3 Ethics
+2.3 Ethics

-Data collected at the workshop was undertaken in accordance with good practice, and clearance was given by Loughborough University's departmental ethics co-ordinator.
+Data collected at the KEN workshop was undertaken in accordance with good practice, and clearance was given by Loughborough University's departmental ethics co-ordinator.
 Contributors to the manuscript were under no obligation to become co-authors.